ahw0/Applicativo-interfaccia-RisiKo/README.md

 In the box under “Nome territorio attaccante”.

-As the player does not know which enemy territories are bordering on the attack territory, he decides to press the button **[Mostra confini nemici]** to obtain the information on:
+As the player does not know which enemy territories are bordering on the attacking territory, he decides to press the button **[Mostra confini nemici]** to obtain the information on:
 -	**Territori nemici confinanti**: the names, if present, of all territories not owned by the player bordering the territory he has expressed in the “Nome territorio attaccante” field.
 -	**Carri sul territorio**: enemy tanks that are present on the territory.
 -	**Colore**: color of the enemy, useful for strategic purposes.